The Australian Government seeks a gas market that:

 Australian Domestic Gas Security Mechanism

-The Australian Domestic Gas Security Mechanism (ADGSM) is in place to ensure there is sufficient natural gas supply to meet the forecast needs of Australian energy users.
+The Australian Domestic Gas Security Mechanism (ADGSM) ensures there is sufficient natural gas supply to meet the needs of Australian energy users.
 The ADGSM is a measure of last resort.

 If a gas supply shortfall is forecast for Australia, liquefied natural gas (LNG) projects may need to limit exports or find new gas sources.

 The Minister for Resources is responsible for determining whether a shortfall market exists.
-Their decision is informed by expert advice from:
+Their decision is informed by expert advice and information from:

 - the Australian Energy Market Operator (AEMO)